gentics/portal-php-reference/README.md

 ### Create a new Laravel project

-More information can be found on the Laravel documentation for the Installation.
+More information can be found on the [Laravel documentation](https://laravel.com/docs/)  for the installation.

 Clone this GIT repository and change into the directory.